AthinaDavari/Lab_Assignments_Applied_Engineering/README.md

 ### Installing
 A step by step instructions on how to get the jar running.

-To install this repo locally run
+To install this repo locally run:

     git clone https://github.com/AthinaDavari/Lab_Assignments_Applied_Engineering.git

-In order to build the modules and install the jar, run the command in repos' root directory
+In order to build the modules and install the jar, run the command in repos' root directory:

     mvn package

 and then:
 * if you want to generate a histogram:

-	enter the gradeshistogram folder, next target folder and run the command
+	enter the gradeshistogram folder, next target folder and run the command:

 	    java -jar gradeshistogram-0.0.1-SNAPSHOT-jar-with-dependencies.jar [FILE]

 	FILE : the name of the txt file (or the url we can find that file) which contains the dataset for the chart.

-* If you want to test the unittesting module:
+* If you want to test modules:

-	run the command in unittesting directory
+	run the command in repos' root directory:

 	    mvn test

+ > Tests have been created only for unittesting module.

+* If you want to generate JaCoCo Report, run the command in repos' root directory directory:

+        mvn package jacoco:report

+  > It creates report only for unittesting module.

+  and to open the report run:

+   * For Windows cmd:

+         unittesting\target\site\jacoco\index.html

+   * For Git Bash:

+         start unittesting/target/site/jacoco/index.html

+   * For Linux terminal:

+         xdg-open unittesting/target/site/jacoco/index.html

 ## Demo
 * If you install and run the gratehistogram jar successfully, you will see a chart like the following: